 Sweet potato scurf has also been called soil stain.
 High humidity and heavy periods of rain contribute to the growth of this fungal disease.
 Scurf is usually spread by sweet potatoes coming into contact with other affected sweet potatoes, contaminated soil, or contaminated storage crates and the like.

 Scurf can remain in the soil for two to three years, especially in soils rich with organic material.
 Its spores can even become airborne when infected plants are harvested or contaminated soils are tilled.
 Once infection occurs, there is no sweet potato scurf treatment.

 How to Control Scurf on a Sweet Potato Plant

 Prevention and proper sanitation are the best ways to control scurf on sweet potatoes.
 Sweet potatoes should only be planted in scurf free locations.
 Crop rotation is recommended to ensure that sweet potatoes are not planted in the same area within a three to four year period.

 Crates, baskets, and other storage places of sweet potatoes should be sanitized before and after holding sweet potatoes.
 Gardening tools should also be properly sanitized between uses.

-Buying certified sweet potato seed can also help reduce the spread of scurf on sweet potatoes.
+Buying certified sweet potato seed can help reduce the spread of scurf on sweet potatoes as well.
 Whether certified seed or not, sweet potatoes should be thoroughly inspected for scurf before planting them.

 Wetting down sweet potato roots helps the fungal disease to be more visible for thorough inspection.
-Many gardeners choose to just dip all sweet potato roots in a solution of fungicide for 1-2 minutes before planting as a preventive.
+Many gardeners choose to just dip all sweet potato roots in a solution of fungicide for one to two minutes before planting as a preventive.
 Be sure to read all fungicide labels and follow their instructions.